desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 2. For error conditions, the domain's technical contact and the DNS operator serving the affected Child zone SHOULD be first notified.
 The registrant SHOULD NOT be notified unless the problem persists for a prolonged amount of time (e.g., three days).

 3. Notifications to humans SHOULD be done via email.
 Child DNS operators SHOULD be notified using a report query {{!RFC9567}} to the agent domain as described in ({{!I-D.ietf-dnsop-generalized-notify, Section 4}}).
-The same condition should not be reported unnecessarily frequently to the same recipient.
+The same condition SHOULD NOT be reported unnecessarily frequently to the same recipient.

 4. In the RRR model, if the registry performs DS automation, the registry SHOULD inform the registrar of any DS record changes via the EPP Change Poll Extension {{!RFC8590}} or a similar channel.